entropy-data/entropy-data-helm/README.md

 # Deployment with Helm

-This guide shows how to install [Data Mesh Manager](https://datamesh-manager.com/) to Kubernetes using a Helm chart.
+This guide shows how to install [Entropy Data](https://entropy-data.com/) to Kubernetes using a Helm chart.

 ## Prerequisites